Understanding the ROI of High-End Commercial Spaces

 • Demand from sectors like Global Capability Centres, flex workspaces, and BFSI continues to rise

 This shift is also reflected in the nature of upcoming inventory.
-Projects such as the upcoming Trump World Center in Pune, a 1.6 million sq. ft branded commercial development is offering both for-sale and leased formats (TOI).
+Projects such as the upcoming Trump World Center in Pune, a 1.6 million sq. ft. branded commercial development, are offering both for-sale and leased formats (TOI).
 It reflects the growing alignment between global investment preferences and India’s evolving commercial inventory.

-With future supply increasingly focused on relevant-grade, ESG-aligned assets, investors who enter the market at this stage are well-positioned to capitalise on a cycle defined by resilient income, sustained occupier demand, and long-term value creation.
+With future supply increasingly focused on premium office space investment and ESG-aligned assets, investors who enter the market at this stage are well-positioned to capitalise on a cycle defined by resilient income, sustained occupier demand, and long-term value creation.

 At SQUAREA, we help you align your capital with future-ready commercial assets that are graded for performance.
-Whether your goal is to acquire leased institutional assets, invest in premium strata offices, or explore ESG-compliant office campuses, we provide tailored investment access backed by in-depth research, location strategy, and asset due diligence.
+Whether your goal is to acquire leased institutional assets, invest in premium strata offices, or explore ESG-compliant office campuses, we provide tailored investment access backed by in-depth research, location strategy and asset due diligence.

-Connect with us at hello@squarea.io or call us at +91 90 9641 9641 to unlock the ROI of high-end commercial real estate – strategically, securely, and successfully.
+Connect with us at hello@squarea.io or call +91 90 9641 9641 to unlock the ROI of high-end commercial real estate—strategically, securely, and successfully

 Tags